rpmcruz/rpmcruz.github.io/_posts/2017-02-16-my-implementations.md

 - quantile
 - timeseries

+A good amount of them were developed when writting:
+* R. Cruz, K. Fernandes, J. S. Cardoso, and J. F. P. Costa.
+[Tackling Class Imbalance with Ranking](http://vcmi.inescporto.pt/reproducible_research/ijcnn2016/ClassImbalance/).
+In International Joint Conference on Neural Networks (IJCNN).
+IEEE, 2016.
+They were written with the supervision of [Kelwin Fernandes](https://github.com/kelwinfc) and James S. Cardoso.

 ## Preprocessing

 - **smote:** [SMOTE](https://www.jair.org/media/953/live-953-2037-jair.pdf) is a famous oversampling technique that generates new synthetic samples when you have too few observations of one class; I have implemented SMOTE and the MSMOTE variation